 All in all this was just a messy, tedious job – but guess what?
 It’s really satisfying to have shiny clean radiators.
 The heat turned on the next day, and although there had been paint odour during the painting project, the radiators worked perfectly and there was no more paint odour!

 After I’d painted the 5 downstairs radiators, I realized that I hadn’t painted any of the upstairs radiators.
-For now, I’m procrastinating on that until the spring.
-In the meantime we are working on the upstairs floors!
+I procrastinated on that until the spring and in the meantime we are worked on the upstairs floors!

 I had previously painted the downstairs radiators with Tremclad High Heat Paint in White Gloss.
 Later when I was painting the upstairs radiators, I read that as the radiators are only ever a nice warm temperature, it’s Ok to use latex paint.
 Apparently most Latex Paint will withstand a temperature of 180degreesF.
 So I painted most of the upstairs radiators with latex paint.
 I do feel that the High Heat painted radiators downstairs have a more scrubbable finish, but the painting process was much more pleasant and easy to cleanup for the latex paint.

 Both my downstairs (High Heat paint) and upstairs (latex) radiators still look clean and fresh and white more than one year later.

 I read later on that it is good to use a coloured paint on radiators because white paint yellows when heated……Hmmmm – that would have been good to know.
 Well, I can say that my radiators still look white, and if I have to repaint them once in a while, I can do that!

 I used a lot of paint and paint brushes during this process, but it was well worth it.
 Doing the radiators one at a time turned out to be easiest for me.
 I was able to set up one radiator, paint it and clean it up each day, so that I didn’t get all “arthritic” and over-tired from spending all day painting radiators!